edward-cro/Edwards-Favorite-Open-Source-Efforts/README.md

 - Pencil2D www.pencil2d.org (2d Hand-drawn Animation)
 - osCommerce www.oscommerce.com (Online Merchance, can get implemented into your website w/ php)

 The above five programs boggle my mind as to how we, as a human race, have not shut adobe and it's bullshit business practices down.
-Blender, clearly the most professional and well-written program on the list, even has a python console built in, with which you have program vector points into place to construct an object using math. what the fuck people oh my god we all just want to be slaves or something.
+Blender, clearly the most professional and well-written program on the list, even has a python console built in.

 Android App Marketplaces and my favorite apps on them:
 - F-droid https://f-droid.org/en/ Fuck yes.
 So... a free o.s. app marketplace, making certain tools (and growing) free forever, is what you're telling me.
 Google and Apple are brainwashing the masses, is what you are telling me.